-Help Multnomah County plan the next 20 years of road improvements.
+Help Multnomah County create a long-range plan for road improvements.

 Our region is changing quickly.
 Many more people live and drive here, and more get around without a car than ever before.
-Every few years, Multnomah County updates a 20-year plan of roads to improve.
+Multnomah County has been developing a long-range plan for improving its roads.
 This Roads Capital Improvement Plan (RCIP):

 - Helps the County know how much money (capital) is needed and how to get the most from that money.